Radiative (anti)neutrino energy spectra from muon, pion, and kaon decays: Muon decay

-As a cross-check of our calculation, we have verified the virtual one-loop QED contribution to the muon decay width~\cite{Berman:1958gx} in the limit of small electron mass considering both neutrino and antineutrino energy spectra.
+with the velocity of the electron in the muon rest frame $\beta$, $\eta = 1$ for the form factors $g_M,~f_2$ and $\eta = -1$ for the form factors $g^5_M,~f^5_2$.
+As a cross-check of our calculation, we have verified the virtual one-loop QED contribution to the muon decay width~\cite{Berman:1958gx} in the limit of small electron mass, considering both neutrino and antineutrino energy spectra.

-\subsection{Soft-photon bremsstrahlung}
+\subsection{Soft-photon Bremsstrahlung}